Tim-xiaofan/Effective-Modern-Cpp/Chapter 8. Tweaks/README.md

 than copying them via assignment.
 * Pass by value is subject to the slicing problem, so it’s typically inappropriate for base class parameter types.

+# Item 42 Consider emplacement instead of insertion
+## Things to Remember
+* In principle, emplacement functions should sometimes be more efficient than their insertion counterparts, and they should never be less efficient.
+* In practice, they’re most likely to be faster when (1) the value being added is constructed into the container, not assigned; (2) the argument type(s) passed differ from the type held by the container; and (3) the container won’t reject the value being added due to it being a duplicate.
+* Emplacement functions may perform type conversions that would be rejected by insertion functions.